SwedbankPay/developer.swedbankpay.com/payments/mobile-pay/other-features.md

 information][general-http-info] on how to compose a valid HTTP request before proceeding.

 An example of a payment creation request is provided below.
-Each individual Property of the JSON document is described in the following section.
-Use the [expand][technical-reference-expand] request parameter to get a response that includes one or more expanded sub-resources inlined.
+Each individual field of the JSON document is described in the following section.
+Use the
+[expand][technical-reference-expand] request parameter to get a response that includes one or more expanded sub-resources inlined.